 Start by creating a calendar in a spreadsheet of the posts you want to share, the dates they’ll be published, and the networks they’ll be published to.
 HubSpot has a great template you can use to get started.
-If this feels overwhelming, start with two weeks of posts and work your way up to more.
+If this feels overwhelming, start with a week of posts and work your way up to more.

-With your spreadsheet in-hand, upload to the tool of your liking.
-Just be sure to spot-check the posts after from time to time to make sure A) the upload worked, B) they’re being published as intended, and C) they’re still appropriate to share as things change in the world.
+With your spreadsheet in hand, upload to the tool of your liking.
+Just be sure to spot-check the posts from time to time to make sure A) the upload worked, B) they’re being published as intended, and C) they’re still appropriate to share as things change in the world.

 In April of 2013, the U.S. was collectively reeling after the Boston Marathon bombing.
-No company in its right mind would have thought it the right time to tweet business promotions.
-Well, all except for cooking site epicurious.
+No company in its right itsmind would have thought it the right time to tweet business promotions.
+Well, all except for cooking site Epicurious.

 The business shared recipes for their whole-cranberry scones with its 480,000 Twitter followers in the wake of the tragedy and tried to position it as an effort to help people cope.

 Epicurious spent a good amount of time apologizing after the fact.

 Avoid this kind of social media faux pas by regularly checking your scheduled social to make sure it’s still appropriate to send and/or keeping an eye on posts when moments like these do occur.